 Chasm Lake is a marvelous alpine lake at the base of Colorado’s most famous peak—Longs Peak, at 14,259.
 The lake lies in a granite cirque, with sheer cliffs towering 2,400 feet above, known as “The Diamond”.
-With it’s view of The Diamond, Longs Peak, Mount Lady Washington and Mount Meeker, this is one of the most sought after views in the park.
+With its view of The Diamond, Longs Peak, Mount Lady Washington, and Mount Meeker, this is one of the most sought-after views in the park.

 Begin at the Longs Peak Trailhead, and stay left when the trail splits.
-Follow the trail through the thick, snowy lodgepole pine, fir and spruce forest.
-At just over 2 miles, you will break the treeline, and enter the subalpine, with Longs Peak, Mount Lady Washington and Mount Meeker coming into view.
+Follow the trail through the thick, snowy lodgepole pine, fir, and spruce forest.
+At just over 2 miles, you will break the treeline, and enter the subalpine, with Longs Peak, Mount Lady Washington, and Mount Meeker coming into view.
 The junction for Chasm Lake is at 3.5 miles, and the trail will split to the right; this portion of the trail contains some route finding and easy rock scrambling.
 Once you reach Chasm Lake, you are immediately met with picture-perfect views.
 Be sure to allow yourself plenty of time to enjoy this amazing landscape.

 d with snow.
-Whether you are planning a holiday getaway in December, or trying to experience the last of the snow in early spring, this a the perfect trail for you!
+Whether you are planning a holiday getaway in December, or trying to experience the last of the snow in early spring, this is a perfect trail for you!
 Hiking this trail in winter, you may want to bring traction devices.
 Even if the trail looks clear when you first start, there is a high chance of snow once you get to higher elevations.
 Also, having trekking poles is helpful in general, but when you have to cross a snowfield, they are especially helpful to keep your balance and have something to lean on.

 2. Calypso Cascades